JahnelGroup/sql-bro/README.md

 • Move the passwords out of localstorage into https://github.com/atom/node-keytar.
 • Table Inspection: a way to see table's indexes, triggers, keys, columns, etc.
 Med:
-• Adapt grid output (dates, bools, NULL (Add color!)) to better representation.
+• Adapt grid output (dates, bools) to better representation.
 • lock header at top!
 • Fix up QueryCompleter with a regex against prefix to add tables/columns.
 Maybe turn on auto?
 • add VARIABLE support to query window?
 What what!